Urbis ©CFJ Archerfield Wetlands

 2025 AILA National Landscape Architecture Award for Play Spaces 2025 AILA QLD Award of Excellence for Parks and Open Space 2025 AILA QLD Award for Play Spaces 2025 PLA QLD Park of the Year 2025 PLA National Park of the Year Finalist (Winner TBA)

 Archerfield Wetlands District Park, located 12 kilometres from Brisbane’s CBD, is part of the 150-hectare Oxley Creek Transformation Master Plan.
 The site was formerly a sewage water treatment plant, left with significant contamination and remnants of industrial infrastructure both above and below ground.
-The landscape was a mix of beautiful mature trees and wetland species overrun by invasive weeds, interspersed with concrete water tanks and steel valves.
+The landscape was a mix of mature trees and wetland species overrun by invasive weeds, interspersed with concrete water tanks and steel valves.

 Urbis ©CFJ Archerfield Wetlands Adaptive Re Use Parkland